Short answer

 How to test for ghost touch safely

 Only test while the device is controllable and backup access is not at risk.
-An online check can reproduce unwanted input, but it cannot prove which component failed.
+A hands-off ghost touch test can reproduce unwanted input, but it cannot prove which component failed.

 When backup comes before more testing